Foreign relations of the Faroe Islands: United Kingdom relations

+The UK occupied Faroe Islands from 1940 until 1945, when the Faroe Islands were returned to Denmark.

+Bilaterally the two countries have a Double Taxation Agreement, and a Free Trade Agreement.

+From 1 January 1997 until 30 December 2020, trade between the Faroe Islands and the United Kingdom was governed by the Faroe Islands–European Union Trade Agreement, while the United Kingdom was a member of the European Union.

+Following the withdrawal of the United Kingdom from the European Union, the UK and the Faroe Islands signed a Free Trade Agreement on 31 January 2019.
+The Faroe Islands–United Kingdom Free Trade Agreement is a continuity trade agreement, based on the EU free trade agreement, which entered into force on 1 January 2021.
+Trade value between the Faroe Islands and the United Kingdom was worth £1,923 million in 2022.

+United States relations

-The Foreign Minister Jenis av Rana met US Secretary of State Mike Pompeo in Copenhagen on July 22, 2020.
-On November 28th, the Islands signed a partnership declaration with the United States.
+The Foreign Minister Jenis av Rana met US Secretary of State Mike Pompeo in Copenhagen on 22 July 2020.
+On 28 November the Islands signed a partnership declaration with the United States.
 The US ambassador to Denmark Carla Sands had previously exerted pressure on the Islands not to let Huawei supply its 5G network infrastructure.
 In October, the Commander of United States Naval Forces Europe-Africa, Robert P. Burke, had also met with the Foreign Minister.